MyNameIsCarsten/beatstars-upload/README.md

 # beatstars-upload
-Python script for handling the beat upload to beatstars.com and creating a two video files (full video and short) for uploading your beats to YouTube.
+Python script for handling the beat upload to beatstars.com and creating two video files (full video and short) for uploading your beats to YouTube.

 # How it works
 ## Beat naming